SEND

 - Diagnostic tests where appropriate

-SEN children are supported, as all Leytonstone pupils are, to achieve the very best they can in public examinations.
-Links with Primary Schools and Further Education Colleges are good and ensure appropriate transition from year 6-7 and year 11-12 for all pupils on the SEN register.
+SEND children are supported, as all Leytonstone pupils are, to achieve the very best they can in public examinations.
+Links with Primary Schools and Further Education Colleges are good and ensure appropriate transition from year 6-7 and year 11-12 for all pupils on the SEND register.